 Dentists confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide.
 These included referring patients with suspected oral cancer under the national two week wait arrangements.
 This was initiated by NICE in 2005 to help make sure patients were seen quickly by a specialist.
 The practice monitored urgent referrals to make sure they were dealt with promptly.
-A detailed referral audit was introduced to ensure the referral process was effective and all referrals could be reviewed easily.
+We were told the two week rule was not always responded to within the recommended time frame after they had sent an urgent referral to the hospital.
+Staff said they had to chase referrals on occasion to ensure urgent pathways for patients were followed.